 All teachers collect rigorous evidence of learning, target their teaching and evaluate the impact of individual, team and school level practice.
 Teachers use formal and informal assessment, student input and teaching team collaboration for evaluation and planning which ensures all students are engaged, challenged and extended.
 Students are intrinsically motivated, independent learners.
 They monitor their own progress and identify and communicate their learning needs to their teachers.
 Students feel safe taking risks in their learning.
 The school works with the community to create a culture of mutual responsibility for independent learning.

-To see examples of how schools in Victoria are implementing the FISO dimension: Intellectual engagement and self awarness see: Intellectual engagement and self awarness case studies.
+To see examples of how schools in Victoria are implementing the FISO dimension: Intellectual engagement and self awareness see: Intellectual engagement and self awareness case studies.

 Why should my school engage with this dimension?

 Research has found that teachers’ expectations of their students can become a self-fulfilling prophecy.
 Students that teachers expect to do well tend to achieve better, while students who are expected to do poorly tend to fulfil their teachers’ expectations as well.
 Hattie found an effect size of 0.43 for expectations.